Llanberis, UK Guide

 Day Trips

-1 hour 45 minutes by car Conwy is a historic walled town dominated by the imposing Conwy Castle, a UNESCO World Heritage Site.
-Explore the well-preserved medieval walls, visit the smallest house in Great Britain, and stroll along the picturesque harbor.
-The town offers a charming blend of history, culture, and natural beauty.
+1 hour by car Conwy is a historic walled town boasting another impressive castle, also a UNESCO World Heritage site.
+Walk the complete circuit of the town walls, visit the smallest house in Great Britain, and enjoy the views from Conwy Suspension Bridge.

 Travel Time